conjurer-rich/conjurer-web/_pages/insights/resources/resources.md

 ### 📖 **Guides and Reference Material**

-- Step-by-step guides to help you implement frameworks like **Sense It, Share It, Solve It**.
+- Step-by-step guides to help you implement approaches like **Sense It, Share It, Solve It**.
 - Comprehensive reference materials covering team dynamics, cognitive load, and more.

 [View Guides and References →](/insights/resources/guides/)